Leo column: Give Charles Piutau a reprieve after early capture by All Blacks

 Sadly, our Pacific Island national Unions have proven time and again that throwing more money at them isn’t the answer – not until the suggestion above is implemented anyway.

 I have been an advocate in the past for Tier 1 nations splitting their gate-takings with visiting Tier 2 nations.
-The current model, which sees the bank one hundred per cent of match generated revenue when or Fiji play England at Twickenham, is simply wrong.
+The current model, which sees the RFU bank one hundred per cent of match generated revenue when or Fiji play at Twickenham, is simply wrong.

 Especially when that match is never reciprocated with a return fixture in the Pacific.